The-Office/office-hours-app/README.md

 This project was created using `bun init` in bun v0.4.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 The backend is stored in `/apps/backend`, and the frontend is stored in `/apps/frontend`.
-The main file for both is `index.ts`.
+The main file for backend is `index.ts` and the main file for frontend is `App.tsx`.
+These probably should not be modified much.

 ## Pushing to main